tasket/Qubes-vpn-support/README.md

    sudo /usr/lib/qubes/qubes-vpn-setup --config
    ```

-Restart the proxyVM.
+Restart the ProxyVM.
 This will autostart the VPN client and you should see a popup notification 'LINK IS UP'!

 Regular usage is simple: Just link other VMs to the VPN VM and start them!

 ### Updating from prior versions

 Download the new Qubes-vpn-support release from github to your VM as before, then run the `sudo bash ./install` command to reinstall.
-In a proxyVM, username/password entry is performed last and can be skipped by pressing
+In a ProxyVM, username/password entry is performed last and can be skipped by pressing
 Ctrl-C at the prompt.
 The updated VMs should then be shut down or restarted.

 ### Locating and downloading VPN config files